top of page

 Consulting Work

-My work bridges the fields of art, education, and social impact by creating meaningful learning experiences and analyzing systems that need repair.
+My work bridges the fields of art, education, and social impact by creating meaningful learning experiences and course-correcting systems that need repair.
 I have created turnaround strategies to transform and build middle schools, history curricula, undergraduate courses, non-profit trainings, visual art and social practice projects, curation and community programming.
 Each project required careful observation and deeply intentional caretaking of people, places, and visions.

 The problems we face today are interconnected and complex, and I believe a layered process of systems analysis, historical rooting, relationship-centered communication, and compassionate facilitation is critical for moving us forward.